-- (a) Observe the candidate's punctuality, attire, and as far as practicable, determine that the candidate is fit to fly. - (b) By examination of the candidate's logbook, determine that all statutory flight time requirements have been met. - (c) Ensure that the candidate holds an appropriate current private pilot's licence (or higher as applicable) and type rating for the test aircraft. - (d) Determine that the candidate has completed the required syllabus of training appropriate to topdressing, spraying and or VTA (as applicable). - (e) Determine that the candidate has adequate knowledge of the privileges and currency requirements of the agricultural rating.
+- (a) Observe the candidate's punctuality, attire, and as far as practicable, determine that the candidate is fit to fly. - (b) By examination of the candidate's logbook, determine that all statutory flight time requirements have been met. - (c) Ensure that the candidate holds an appropriate current pilot's licence and type rating for the aircraft to be used. - (d) Determine that the candidate has completed the required syllabus of training appropriate to topdressing, spraying and or VTA (as applicable). - (e) Determine that the candidate has adequate knowledge of the privileges and currency requirements of the agricultural rating.